onflow/flow-go/language.md

 A conditions block consists of one or more conditions.
 Conditions are expressions evaluating to a boolean.
 Conditions may be written on separate lines, or multiple conditions can be written on the same line, separated by a semicolon.
 This syntax follows the syntax for [statements](#semicolons).

+In postconditions, the special constant `result` refers to the result of the function.

 ```typescript
 fun factorial(n: Int): Int {
     require {